Sprouts, Saplings & Pinetrees (K to 6th Grades, full-time only)

 Activities are planned individually by the coordinators and run the gamut from fabric arts to woodworking to instrument making to painting to just about anything you can imagine.
 They will be singing and dancing and playing outdoors, and even worship.
 Generally some of the activities are tied to the Gathering theme and are designed to introduce the children to Quaker Testimonies and values.

-The children will be provided a nutritious snack, in the mornings, typically fresh locally grown fruit (when possible), fruit juice, cheese and crackers.
+The children will be provided a simple snack, in the mornings.

 Children in these age groups must be signed in and out of group time each day by a responsible adult.
 You can rest easy knowing that your child's needs for fresh air, nutritious food and exercise are being met.